siiptuo/pio/README.md

 ### Quality setting explained

 `pio` uses an internal table to map target `--quality` setting to SSIM value.
-This table has been calculated by running a corpus of image through JPEG encoder and calculating the average SSIM value for each JPEG quality setting.
+This table has been calculated by running a corpus of images through JPEG encoder and calculating the average SSIM value for each JPEG quality setting.

 This makes it possible to target the quality using a familiar 0-100 scale instead of a more obscure SSIM value.

-`pio` sets the minimum and maximum quality automatically based on the `--quality` argement.
+`pio` sets the minimum and maximum quality automatically based on the `--quality` argument.
 You can control the quality spread from the target using the `--spread` argument.
 For example the following command:

 ```
 pio input.jpeg --quality 80 --spread 10 --output output.jpeg